 Cons

-If you don't have expensive knives, most of them have the same cutting angle, and all you want is a fast way to get a knife acceptably sharp (not razor sharp), then an electric sharpener might work for you.
+If you don't have expensive knives, and all you want is a fast way to get a knife acceptably sharp (not razor sharp), then an electric sharpener might work for you.
 We like the Chef's Choice Trizor XV.
-At about $140 (prices vary by model, though they all do basically the same thing), they're not cheap, but they have a powerful motor and will last for several years.
+At about $140 (prices vary by model, though they all do basically the same thing), they're not cheap, but they have a powerful motor that should last for several years.
+The "XV" stands for 15 (in Roman numerals), and refers to the cutting angle, so the Trizor XV will put a 15 degree cutting angle on every knife you sharpen with it.
+This isn't an issue with cheap knives, or knives that are made with this angle, but some expensive blades--especially Japanese blades--have a much thinner cutting angle, and you really don't want to mess with this.

-Just be careful: don't press too hard, or an electric sharpener will put a huge amount of wear on your blades.
+When using an electric sharpener, don't press too hard, or it will put a huge amount of wear on your blades.

 "Waterless" Cookware